Gandasegui/Incognita_reanalysis/01_scripts/04_generating_haplotype_counts.md

 } > 06_counts/run_haplotype_counts.with_species.sorted.tsv
 ```

-For the Step seven, the file ASVs_clean.fasta is needed, which is the fasta file with the sequences of the 207 clenaed ASVs
+### For the Step seven, the file ASVs_clean.fasta is needed

+This is the fasta file with the sequences of the 207 clenaed ASVs

 It is extarcted from the Supplementary Data 3 in https://www.nature.com/articles/s41467-025-64516-6

 ```bash
 ####################################
 # Step 7: Assigment ASV - haplotyope at 100% identity